arduino/docs-content/content/tutorials/projects/plant-watering-kit/plant-watering-kit.md

 There are cases were multiple wires are going into the same screw terminal, you may find it easier to get them in at the same time if you twist them together before trying to insert them.

 ![Twisting cables together](assets/cabletwisting.gif)

+In case you want to place your plant further away from the electronics, we've included a loose set of extra screw terminals, that you can use to add more length to your cables.
+Just use wire cutters to clip off as many as you need and screw down the cables you want to connect together.

 <br />